Red Pine

 The Heart Sutra

-The most influential Buddhist sutra in the Mahayana tradition, from one of the world’s preeminent translators of religious texts
+Discover the most influential Buddhist sutra in the Mahayana Buddhism tradition—from one of the world’s preeminent translators of religious texts.

 The Lankavatara Sutra